n-coin-project/GCC/README.md

 - cosmic acceleration
 - Hubble tension
 - galaxy rotation curves
-- gravitational-wave echoes
 - CMB anomalies
+- quasar‑era slowdown
+- LSS formation
 - cyclic cosmology

-All emerging from **one medium**.
+All emerging from **one computational medium**.

 ---

 ## 🤝 Contributing
 Discussion, verification, numerical tests, and independent simulations are welcome.

 ---

 ## 📄 License
 Released under **CC0‑1.0**.
-Attribution to *NS (2026)* is appreciated but not required.
+Attribution to **NS (2026)** is appreciated but not required.

 ---

-> *“Spacetime is not geometry.
+### “The universe is not geometry.
-> It is a medium—updating, exchanging, evolving—
+It is an operating system—processing, updating, evolving—
-> and everything we observe is its vibration.”*
+and everything we observe is its load.”